 Here are a few links to some basics that will help to elevate your Vegas attire.
 I do my best to update the links weekly as the products frequently become unavailable.
 Please contact me if you have any questions, I'd be happy to help.

 Dark, slim fit denim with some stretch.
 Here is one example from Nordstrom, but browse around for a pair on sale!
 Avoid faded denim or any color besides a solid dark color.
 For Vegas in particular, solid black denim or dark blue denim is a great look.
 Click here for an example of solid black denim from one of my favorite companies.
 Click here for an example of solid dark blue denim.

 A casual button down shirt in a solid dark color.
 It's critical that the button down is a casual button down and not a dress shirt.
 There are two easy ways to identify a casual button down shirt: 1) the collar is a button down collar so there is a button on each side of the collar or it's a small collar and a shirt not meant to be worn with a tie and 2) the length is not quite long enough to tuck in, but you could if you needed to.
 Essentially, if you take a dress shirt and try and wear it casually, it's going to be baggy and hang super low when it's untucked.
 Here is a good example of a black button down that will be a Vegas staple.
-Here is another example of one with a little flair on the collar and subtle detail on the sleeves.
+Here is another example.

 A solid black t shirt will go a long way as well for when you're just rolling out of bed and want to look somewhat put together.
 You can even wear the same jeans from the night prior!
 Just throw on the black shirt and head out to breakfast!
 The black t shirt goes great with dark denim, click here for an example.
 Here is a slightly nicer option.
 And if you want an even nicer t shirt that is 'higher-end', this $100 t shirt from COMME DES GARÇONS PLAY is a good deal with a subtle logo.